Viscoelasticity of suspension of red blood cells under oscillatory shear flow: Results

-As discussed when examining the results in figure~\ref{fig:effect_lam}($d$), the magnitude of $\delta/\upi$ increases at high $f_{in}$ for every volume fraction $\phi$, independently of $Ca_0$ as shown in figures~\ref{fig:effect_ca}($c$) and \ref{fig:effect_ca}($d$).
-Furthermore, the magnitude of $\delta/\upi$ also depends on $\phi$: at low $f_{in}$ (= 0.05), $|\delta/\upi|$ slightly increases as $\phi$ increases both for low and high $Ca_0$ (figures~\ref{fig:effect_ca}$c$ and $d$).
-On the other hand, at high $f_{in}$ (= 0.5), $|\delta/\upi|$ decrease as $\phi$ increases, especially for large amplitude oscillations.
-Overall, the phase difference $|\delta/\upi|$ is largest for the lowest $\phi$ (= 0.11), high $f_{in}$ (= 0.5), and high $Ca_0$ (= 0.8).
+As discussed when examining the results in Fig.~\ref{fig:effect_lam}(e), the magnitude of $\delta/\pi$ increases at high $f_{in}$ for every volume fraction $\phi$, independently of $Ca_0$ as shown in Figs.~\ref{fig:effect_ca}(c) and \ref{fig:effect_ca}(d).
+Furthermore, the magnitude of $\delta/\pi$ also depends on $\phi$: at low $f_{in}$ (= 0.05), $|\delta|/\pi$ slightly increases as $\phi$ increases for low $Ca_0$ (Fig.~\ref{fig:effect_ca}c).
+On the other hand, at high $f_{in}$ (= 0.5), $|\delta/\pi|$ decrease as $\phi$ increases, especially for large $Ca_0$ conditions.
+Overall, the phase difference $|\delta/\pi|$ is largest for the lowest $\phi$ (= 0.11), high $f_{in}$ (= 0.5), and high $Ca_0$ (= 0.8).

-Finally, the complex viscosity is reported in figures~\ref{fig:effect_ca}($e$) and figures~\ref{fig:effect_ca}($f$) versus the volume fraction $\phi$ for the two values of $Ca_0$ under consideration.
-Consistently with the results described so far, $\eta^\prime$ follows the trend displayed by $|\mu_{sp}|^{amp}$ for both high and low $Ca_0$; in particular, $\eta^\prime$ is higher for low $Ca_0$ than for high $Ca_0$, confirming the shear thinning with deformability of elastic objects.
-Furthermore, $\eta^\prime$ at low $f_{in}$ (= 0.05) is always higher than at high $f_{in}$ (= 0.5) for each $\phi$.
-This is also true for $\eta^{\prime\prime}$, which increases with $\phi$.
+The complex viscosity is reported in Figs.~\ref{fig:effect_ca}(e) and \ref{fig:effect_ca}(f) versus the volume fraction $\phi$ for the two values of $Ca_0$ under consideration.
+Consistently with the results described so far, $\eta^\prime$ follows the trend displayed by $|\mu_{sp}|^{amp}$ for both high and low $Ca_0$; in particular, $\eta^\prime$ is higher for low $Ca_0$ than for high $Ca_0$, confirming once more the shear thinning with deformability of elastic objects.
+Furthermore, $\eta^\prime$ at low $f_{in}$ (= 0.05) is always higher than at high $f_{in}$ (= 0.5) for each $\phi$, while this trend is opposite in $\eta^{\prime\prime}$, which always higher at high $f_{in}$ than those at low $f_{in}$.
 Overall, conditions of small $Ca_0$ and high $f_{in}$ are those to lead to the largest $\eta^{\prime\prime}$.